justdaft/Archiver/README.md

 This is a screenshot of the main window.
 ![Alt ScreenShot of MainWindow](/mainwindow.png "Main Window")

-Stay tuned for more in the coming days
+Stay tuned for more in the coming days.

+Billy